santiagobarreda/FastTrack/README.md

 ###

 In order to get accurate formant measurements from a linear predictive coding (LPC) analysis, the user must set appropriate analysis parameters.
-However, it is difficult to know what these are ahead of times.
+However, it is difficult to know what these are ahead of time.
 It can also be a pain to extract formant values and to correct analyses in the case of errors.
-All of these things cna make accurate formant tracking tedious in many cases.
+All of these things can make accurate formant tracking tedious in many cases.

 Fast Track automatically runs multiple formant analyses on a given sound file, and tries to pick the best one (surrounded by extra boxes):